 using VectorValueAndJacobian = Vec<Jet<T,N>,M>

+By adopting this pattern you can quickly incorporate autodiff in your codebase.
 The computed gradients can then be passed down to some optimization library for solving the optimization task at hand.